trilogy-data/pytrilogyt/README.md

 ## Simple Data Pipelines

-Combine the simplicity and guarantees of preql with the power of DBT.
+Combine the simplicity and guarantees of Preql with the power of open source ETL.

-Compile your models to ETL scripts to run on demand through the rich DBT ecosystem.
+Compile your models to ETL scripts to run on demand through the modern data stack.
+Rebuild on demand.

-Rebuild your graph with a single command.
+Currently supported backends:

-Executes via DBT CLI.
+- DBT

+## Flags

+--optimize=X - Any CTE used at least X times in calculating final model outputs will be materialized for reuse.

 ## How to run